Cattle : Boran

 Embryos were obtained from Zambia due to political problems getting them from Kenya, and put into Australian bred cows in the Cocos Islands; finally after this quarantine the calves came here in 1990-91.
 More embryos were taken from Kenyan Borans to Zimbabwe, to comply with Australian quarantine, and put into cows there, in 1992.
 These were the first Boran to be bred outside Africa.
 In 1993 the first Boran and Tuli crosses were born in the NT.

-Organisation: Australian Boran Cattle Inc. http://australianboran.com.au/
+Australian Boran Cattle Inc.

-Additional Notes:
+Additional Notes

 Story of Boran from Kenya to Australia - thank to Troy Gaylor for supplying this doco, written by Celia Burnett-Smith for the 2022 Boran Society Journal; wonderful.
 Troy has a herd of Boran in Australia, at Paradise Boran.

-Page by Janet Lane.
+Page by Janet Lane

 Organisation and link updated 29/03/2021 by A. Young.